DhananjayMukhedkar/kthfs/README.md

 Exercise2 :
   There is jupyter notebook file and also the python script.
-  Apparently there are some library dependencies of Animation library due to which it does not run sometimes.
+  I am currently getting the output on my local notebook file.
+However apparently there are some library dependencies of Animation     library due to which it does not run sometimes .I am trying to debug.
-  However I am getting the output on my local .Debugging in progresss.